 What is it?

-A Permaculture Design Certificate Course (PDC) is a standardized training program that introduces participants to the principles, ethics, and practical design methods of permaculture—a system of ecological design for sustainable living, food production, and community development.
+A Permaculture Design Certificate Course (PDC) is a standardized training program that introduces participants to the principles, ethics, and practical design methods of Permaculture—a system of ecological design for sustainable living, food production, and community development.

 Core Elements of a PDC: